ely1sia/Autol_RoboSense_track1/README.md

 The environment configuration file exported by anaconda is environment.yml, where torch==2.7.1 and transformers==4.51.3.

 After placing the downloaded model in the appropriate location, modify the specified path in the phase1_inference.py file to start inference.

+Finally, for the result json file obtained by the inference script, execute data_process.py to remove the reasoning steps in the answers of some perception-type QA pairs and only keep the final results, that is, to obtain the final result file.